drohmer/CSE104/C_server/01_php/03_get_post/readme.md

 # GET and POST

 Client can send parameters to the server via two methods: GET and POST.
-* __GET__ consists in sending parameters explicitely in the url of the page under the textual form: `url/?param1=value1&param2=value2&...`.
+* __GET__ consists in sending parameters explicitly in the url of the page under the textual form: `url/?param1=value1&param2=value2&...`.
 You already used it when querying maps using JavaScript.
-* __POST__ consists in sending parameters implicitely within the request to the server.
+* __POST__ consists in sending parameters implicitly within the request to the server.
 The parameters are not shown on the URL.

 GET and POST parameters are received by the server and can be used as wanted.
 While using GET or POST is let to the user choice, the following rule is usually followed
 * GET is used to query information from a server.
 The parameters are sent in clear textual form and should not be considered as private information.